-- 1. The applicant shall not be entitled to the reception conditions set out in Articles 15 to 17 of Directive XXX/XXX/EU [Reception Conditions Directive] in accordance with [...]
-Article 17a of that Directive in any Member State other than the one in which he or she is required to be present pursuant to Article 9(4) of this Regulation from the moment he or she has been notified of a decision to transfer him or her to the Member State responsible, provided that the applicant has been informed of that consequence pursuant to Article 8(2), point (b) of Regulation (EU) XXX/XXX [Screening Regulation].
+- 1. Provided that the applicant has been informed of the consequence pursuant to Article 5(1) of Directive XXX/XXX/EU [Reception Conditions Directive] or Article 8(1), point (aa) of Regulation (EU) XXX/XXX [Screening Regulation], the applicant shall not be entitled to the reception conditions set out in Articles 17 to 20 of Directive XXX/XXX/EU [Reception Conditions Directive] in accordance with Article 21 of that Directive in any Member State other than the one in which he or she is required to be present pursuant to Article 9(4) of this Regulation from the moment he or she has been notified of a decision to transfer him or her to the Member State responsible .
 This shall be without prejudice to the need to ensure a standard of living in accordance with Union law, including the Charter of Fundamental Rights of the European Union, and international obligations. - 2.
-Elements and information relevant for determining the Member State responsible submitted after expiry of the time limit referred to in Article 9(3) do not have to be taken into account by the competent authorities.
+Elements and information relevant for determining the Member State responsible submitted after expiry of the time limit shall be taken into account only if they provide evidence which is decisive for the correct application of the regulation, in particular regarding unaccompanied minors and family reunification. - 2a.
+Paragraph 1 shall not apply where the applicant is not in the Member State where he or she is required to be present and the competent authorities of the Member State in which the applicant is present have a reasonable-grounds indication for believing that the person might have been subjected to any of the offences referred to in Articles 2 and 3 of Directive 2011/36/EU on preventing and combatting trafficking in human beings and protecting its victims. - 3.
+Member States shall take into account the individual circumstances of the applicant, including the real risk of violations of fundamental rights in the Member State where the applicant is required to be present, when applying this Article.
+Any measures taken by the Member States shall be proportionate.